Doctelligence/doctelligence.github.io/roadmap.md

 ## ⚙️ Testbed and Protocol Refinement
 - **Enhance and validate testbeds** with integrated federated learning (FL) protocols across key blockchain environments.
-- Establish **dedicated FL channels, data streams, and on-chain governance flows** to support seamless model training, testing, and auditing.
+- Establish **dedicated FL channels, data streams, and on-chain flows** to support seamless model training, testing, and auditing.
 - Ensure **interoperability across multi-chain networks**, enabling smooth integration with public and private blockchains.
 - Collaborate with partners to **deploy testbeds for real-world use cases**, aligning development with DIN’s vision of sovereign AI and decentralized participation.
 - Launch **simulation environments** to pre-test deployments and mitigate risks before real-world operations.